 Yap is quite a fascinating place to visit, with traditional villages, WWII history, and a truly unique currency.
 You can read about my experiences on land here.

 But one of the highlights of any visits to Yap is spending time on the ocean (or under it).
 I spent three half days with Yap Divers, based out of the Manta Ray hotel.
 I would like to commend them for their great staff, fantastic snorkeling, and the bonus of freshly baked cakes they served on board.
 Of course, there are some impressive dive experiences here as well, but not being a diver I stuck to the snorkeling.
+And check out the best snorkel gear for your next underwater adventure.

 The cost of a half day of snorkeling is a reasonable $50.
 Snorkel equipment will set you back $10.
 Day one, two others joined me on the boat.
 Day two, there were three others.
 On day three, I was the only one who showed up.
 Yap Divers most likely losing money on the tour, still took me out for the day, in essence providing me with my own private tour, with my own captain and snorkel guide.
 (And even more delicious cake for myself.)